ManmithaPatya/Manmitha-Patya-Portfolio/FinalProject1.md

 In addition to this, I will also shed some light on how the costs are distributed.

 ### 5. Famous Extinctions caused by humans
+Here, I will share details of famous extinctions of species which were a direct result of human interference along with the year and the activity.
+Exclusion: I will not share details of Mass Extinctions
+Example: Dodo, Tasmanian Wolf, Stellar's Sea Cow.
+I will Either create an infogram using the Adobe Suite or will list out the details.

 ### 6. Famous Conservationists

 ### 7.